yasiriqbal1/LUIT-CI-CD-proj/README.md

 # MyDreamApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+This project was generated with the [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

 ## Development server